jguadagno/jguadagno.github.io/_posts/2026/2026-06-22-update-aspire-version-recursively.md

 - Copilot
 ---

-I've been working on a workshop to demonstrate Aspire.
+I've been working on a workshop to demonstrate Aspire the last few weeks.
 The workshop is designed to help developers get started with Aspire, a powerful tool for simplifying local development.
 As part of the workshop, I build out different labs to focus on different components of Aspire.
 Each lab is designed to build upon the previous one, and as a result, I have at least 7 different projects and solutions that all depend on Aspire.
 At least at the time of writing this article, Aspire updates frequently, and I want to ensure that all of my projects are using the latest version of Aspire.
 However, updating the Aspire version in each project and solution manually can be time-consuming and error-prone.
 Fortunately, there are ways to update the Aspire version recursively across all projects and solutions within a directory.

 With the help of GitHub Copilot [Chat](https://code.visualstudio.com/docs/setup/copilot){:target="_blank"} extension for Visual Studio Code, I was able to create a script that updates the Aspire version in all projects and solutions within a directory.
 The script uses the `aspire` [CLI](https://aspire.dev/get-started/install-cli/){:target="_blank"} to update the Aspire version in each project and solution file.